Dana-Nurse/green_energy_tracker/README.md

 **Acknowledgments**

-I would like to express my gratitude to Code First Girls for providing the opportunity to work on this project and expand my skills in data management and SQL.
+I would like to express my gratitude to Code First Girls for providing the opportunity to do the data management and SQL course.
 Special thanks to the instructors for their guidance and support.